hansmdalton/hansmdalton.github.io/_pages/openings.md

 We are in the process of getting started at the University of Kansas - but we are always open to hear interest from driven, qualified biologists interested in working with us.
 The lab opens in August 2024.
 Official job postings will be linked here when available.

+We are currently hiring an Assistant Researcher/technician!
+Please see <a href="https://employment.ku.edu/staff/28270BR">this posting</a> for more details.

 <strong>PhD</strong>: Once opened, we will accept students through the <a href="https://molecularbiosciences.ku.edu/">Department of Molecular Biosciences</a> at the University of Kansas.

 <strong>Postdoc</strong>: Our lab opens in August 2024, but we hope to have positions for postdocs available within the first few months.
 If you would like to express your interest in our work, and have a Ph.D. in Molecular Biology, Genetics, or a related field, you are welcome to send a 1-page cover letter of your previous work, why you are interested in our lab, and your CV.
 Please note that this is not an official job posting, but I will post them here once available.